Cycling News and Events

 The Birmingham Cycle Revolution is starting #bikedayfriday on the last Friday of every month where we encourage you to share on Facebook your cycle photographs and selfies.
 Prizes will be awarded for the best photographs and we will be running various competitions and promotional events on #bikedayfridays so stay tuned!

-This Month's #bikedayfriday event is a commuter led ride from Bournville and Stirchley from 7.30am on Friday 25 July 2014.
+The first is a commuter led ride from Bournville and Stirchley from 7.30am on Friday 29 August 2014.
 Join the ride at any of the following points:

 - 7.30am Bournville Station, Maryvale Road;